Logo

 In January 2019, May survived a vote of no confidence in her government, after a "barnstorming" speech from Michael Gove directed towards the Leader of the Labour Party, Jeremy Corbyn.

-In May 2019, Michael Gove introduced the Wild Animals in Circuses Bill, banning the use of wild animals in travelling circuses in England.
+In May 2019, Michael Gove introduced the Wild Animals in Circuses Bill, which banned the use of wild animals in travelling circuses in England.

-On 26 May 2019, Michael Gove announced he would stand for the Conservative leadership following May's resignation, becoming the eighth candidate to enter the contest.
+On 26 May 2019, Michael Gove announced he would stand for the Conservative leadership following May's resignation, entering the contest.

 Michael Gove promised to remove the charge for UK citizenship applications from EU nationals if elected, and to replace VAT with a "simpler sales tax".